 When it comes to foraging, providing your birds with enough space is very important.
 Giving your birds enough room to roam and forage can prevent them from developing aggressive behavior and fighting over resources.
-Confining can also make your feathered friends prone to diseases.

-7. Beware of possible predators
+- Beware of possible predators

 Predators may want to turn your flock into dinner, no matter where you live or how sturdy you make your chicken coop.
-Foxes, dogs, raptors, and raccoons are some significant predators you want to keep away.
+Foxes, dogs, raptors, weasels, and raccoons are some significant predators you want to keep away.

-8. Focus on accessibility
+9. Focus on accessibility

 Keeping your feathered friends close makes it easy to keep an eye on them, ensuring their safety.
-Considering that you’re likely to be making multiple trips to and forth from your house to your chicken, having your coop reasonably close to your home makes daily chores much more manageable.
+Considering that you’re likely to be making multiple trips to and forth from your house to your chickens, having your coop reasonably close to your home makes daily chores much more manageable.
 You won’t have to haul supplies as far.